dan-osul/ZeekMde/README.md

 + DNS Summary.
 This is a good alerting source, but made even better if you don't have a fancy enterprise proxy or IPS from some of the big and expensive behemoths.
 It won't replace your Palo or Zscaller (if you're lucky enough to have them) but its a good complimentary detection source for those who do and a great way to get visibility for those who don't.

-### Test 2, Finding what is hitting your exposed endpoints
+#### Test 2, Finding what is hitting your exposed endpoints

-Scanning is a little contentious on wether to alert or not, because for a long time you didn't have great vulnerability data on the endpoint and you can't really help it.
-Microsoft have a DeviceTvmSoftwareVulnerabilities table that lists known CVEs that impact your endpoints.
-This makes finding scanning a little more attractive.
+Scanning is a little contentious on wether to alert or not, Microsoft have a DeviceTvmSoftwareVulnerabilities table that lists known CVEs that impact your endpoints.
+This makes finding and alerting scanning high risk assets a little more attractive.
 You can have a quick look at what is hitting your internet exposed endpoints using a query like the below.

-### Test 2, Detection Ideas
+#### Test 2, Detection Ideas

 ```
 // Finding scanning